 Generally, the last piece (actual DNA production of receptor protein) takes weeks or longer.

 There is research on "damage" from long term usage but we'll cover the powerful tool against this below...neurogenesis!

 Can CBD cause withdrawals

 This is the first question as the last thing we want to do is substitute one cause of withdrawal from another.

 In all the NIH research, there is no indication of tolerance, withdrawals, or addiction with CBD.

-A study on Epeliodex (synthetic CBD which has its own issues):
+A study on Epeliodex (synthetic CBD):

 In healthy volunteers, no evidence of withdrawal syndrome was found with abrupt discontinuation of short-term treatment with CBD.

 We covered this in detail at our CBD versus Xanax and Ativan review along with tolerance, addiction, and other elements.